Today, let’s talk about Comprehensive Geriatric Evaluations.

 I recommend a comprehensive evaluation because it generally provides much of the information we need as a starting point for any decision making about care.
 In southern Maine, comprehensive geriatric evaluations are provided by Maine Medical Center and often covered by insurance.

-As always, please don’t hesitate to contact me if you’d like more information!
+Please don’t hesitate to contact me if you’d like more information!
+Lynn